 My name is .
-My last name is spelled
+My last name is spelled .

-I am a designated Management Inquiry Officer within the Department of Homeland Security, U.S. Citizenship and Immigration Services.
-This interview is being conducted as part of an official Management Inquiry referred by the USCIS Headquarters Office of Security and Integrity (OSI) for completion.
+I am a designated Management Inquiry Officer with the Department of Homeland Security, U.S. Citizenship and Immigration Services.
+This interview is being recorded as part of an official Management Inquiry being conducted under the auspices of the Office of Security and Integrity, Investigations Division.

-It is now (Time) on (Date) , and we are here at (Location).
+It is now (Time) on (Date), and we are here at (Location).

 - 1. Have the interviewee state his or her full name, and spell last name. - 2.
-Identify anyone else present (e.g., the union representative) and have him/her state full name and spell last name. - 3.
-If you meet the definition of "immigration officer" as described in Section 5.0 of the Management Inquiry Handbook, the following oath should be administered prior to obtaining a recorded statement:

-"Do you swear or affirm that the information you are about to provide is true and correct?"
+If this is a subject interview, read the "Statement of Rights and Obligations" memorandum in its entirety into the record, then have the interviewee sign and date the memorandum. - 3.
+Identify anyone else present (e.g., the union representative) and have him/her state their full name and spell their last name. - 4.
+Administer the oath: "Would you please raise your right hand to be sworn in.
+Do you swear or affirm that the information you are about to provide is true and correct?"